RevanDTH/FocusPad/README.md

 ## 🛠️ Technical Overview

 - Language: **Java 17+**
-- No persistent storage: tasks exist in memory only
+- No persistent storage: tasks exist in memory only (for the moment, at release it will be stored locally)
 - Structured OOP design: `Task`, `TaskManager`, `UiHandler`
 - No external libraries or frameworks required

 ---

 ## 🗂️ Project Structure
+ TODO